wynandkok/giftgiver/README.md

 ## Gift Giver App

+All this little guy does is create form components for listing gift ideas.
+Nothing is saved; not locally nor on a remote databse.

 This project is put together while following David Katz's [React - Mastering Test and Behavior Driven Development](https://www.udemy.com/react-tdd/learn/v4/overview) Udemy course.

 Also, this project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).